Kingxukai/linux/Documentation/admin-guide/kernel-parameters.rst

 The [KMG] suffix is commonly described after a number of kernel parameter values.
 'K', 'M', 'G', 'T', 'P', and 'E' suffixes are allowed.
-These letters represent the _binary_ multipliers 'Kilo', 'Mega', 'Giga', 'Tera', 'Peta', and 'Exa', equaling 2^10, 2^20, 2^30, 2^40, 2^50, and 2^60 bytes respectively.
+These letters represent the woke _binary_ multipliers 'Kilo', 'Mega', 'Giga', 'Tera', 'Peta', and 'Exa', equaling 2^10, 2^20, 2^30, 2^40, 2^50, and 2^60 bytes respectively.
 Such letter suffixes can also be entirely omitted.